Nivlahk/IVXS/IVX_Language_Guide.md

 | OpenAI GPT-4o Mini | `chatgpt` or `gpt` | No |
 | Anthropic Claude Haiku | `claude` or `anthropic` | No |

-### use
+### key
-Set a global API key for all subsequent AI calls.
+Set a global credential for AI and API calls.
 ```
-make key "your-key"
-use key
+key "your-api-key"
 ```

-Inline credential (this call only):
+Inline (this call only):
 ```
-make result ask gemini "Hello" use key
+make result ask gemini "Hello" key "your-key"
 ```

 ---